 - Malfunctioning blower: A bad motor or unbalanced fan could prevent airflow over the evaporator coil.

-If your AC freezes up, call on the NATE-certified technicians at Barlow Service Experts to fix the problem.
+If your AC freezes up, call on the ACE-certified technicians at Barlow Service Experts to fix the problem.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things running again fast.
 Contact us at 801-436-8985 to schedule air conditioning repair in the Wasatch Front region with us right away.